-- 1 Because of our treatment success with lead and copper the District is required to test for these elements every three years and these results are from the latest set of samples taken as indicated in the date in the table. - 2 Chloroform occurs naturally here on Cape Cod.
-Future studies by DEP are planned to determine the reasons for this. - 3 Sodium can occur naturally and can also be attributed to road runoff. - 4 The aesthetic limits for iron and manganese are .3 ppm and .05 ppm respectively. - Data present is from the most recent testing done in accordance with regulations.
+- Because of our treatment success with lead and copper the District is required to test for these elements every three years and these results are from the latest set of samples taken as indicated in the date in the table. - Chloroform occurs naturally here on Cape Cod.
+Future studies by DEP are planned to determine the reasons for this. - Sodium can occur naturally and can also be attributed to road runoff. - The aesthetic limits for iron and manganese are .3 ppm and .05 ppm respectively. - \ Data present is from the most recent testing done in accordance with regulations.
 Most of the data in this table is from this reporting year, - however monitoring for some contaminants is less than once a year.
 The last dates these contaminants were tested for are in the table.

 While some of our wells exceed the levels for iron and manganese, the limits were established for aesthetic reasons and not for health concerns.
 Levels above the recommended limits have been known to cause discoloration, taste and odor problems.
 They have been present in our water system as long as the District has been pumping water.
 We continue to monitor the iron and manganese in our wells.
 In 2009, the District completed the construction of two 4 million gallon per day iron and manganese removal plants to improve the aesthetics and water quality concerns associated with these minerals in the distribution system.
+We are proud to say they are working well and conditions in the system have improved.